 There are two types of companies that will insure your ring: homeowners insurance and jewelry insurance.
 But there are advantages and disadvantages to each.

 Homeowners Insurance Companies

-Now for the bad news.
-A filed ring insurance claim may impact the cost of your other policies.
+- A filed ring insurance claim however may impact the cost of your other policies.
 Or, the company might require that you use a jewelry store of their choice for repair or replacement.
 Read the fine print before you sign the contract to determine if it’s a dealbreaker.

 Jewelry Insurance Companies

 - For a standalone policy on your engagement or wedding ring, check out jewelry insurance companies.
 Some of these companies have a longstanding history in favorable policy terms, from a high-coverage limit to covering “mysterious disappearance” which is a loss that cannot be identified.
 Some homeowners insurance companies might cover theft loss but not unidentified loss.

 - In some cases, a jewelry insurance company is a better option if it covers a wider variety of loss or damage situations than your homeowners insurance company, or if it doesn’t restrict which jewelers you can go to for repair or maintenance.
 But one potential disadvantage is needing to manage yet another relationship and bill in your already busy life.
 Homeowner insurance has come a long way and your company’s coverage may be comparable to a standalone policy from a jewelry insurance company.

 - If you’d like a quote, note that AM Best Credit Ratings gives Jewelers Mutual Insurance Company an A+ (Superior) rating and Lavalier (Berkley National Insurance Company) an A+ (Superior) rating.
 You can Google other companies and their consumer or business ratings, as well.